Influence and Social Skills

 Practical Takeaways

-- Let people participate in shaping the solution.
+- 6. Let people participate in shaping the solution when commitment matters.

-- Connect your suggestion to the other person's goal.
+- 7. Connect suggestions to the other person's goals, not only your own.

 How To Apply It